postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/generate-code-snippets.md

 [![generate code link](https://assets.postman.com/postman-docs/58525940.png)](https://assets.postman.com/postman-docs/58525940.png)

-> You can prevent Postman from adding headers to your request code automatically using __Preferences__ &gt; __New Code Generation Mode__, then in the code generation window, opening the settings and turning off __Include Temporary Headers__.

 ## Selecting a language

 Use the dropdown menu to select a language or framework - some have multiple options to customize your code snippet.